AlbertoGhub/mortgage_calculator_Steamlit/README.md

 └── requirements.txt        # List of dependencies
 ```

+---

 📌 Notes
 - This app is meant for educational purposes, and for me, as a way of getting started with the Streamlit library
 - All values are indicative and not financial advice.
+---
+👨‍💻 Author
+Developed with ❤️ by Alberto AJ - AI/ML Engineer out of an endless curiosity and a passion for learning new things.